computationalmodelling/nbval/README.md

     py.test --ipynb my_notebook.ipynb

 for an specific notebook.
-If the output lines are going to be sanitized, an extra flag, `--sanitize-file` together with the path to a confguration file with regex expressions, must be passed, i.e.
+If the output lines are going to be sanitized, an extra flag, `--sanitize-with` together with the path to a confguration file with regex expressions, must be passed, i.e.

-    py.test --ipynb my_notebook.ipynb --sanitize-file path/to/my_sanitize_file
+    py.test --ipynb my_notebook.ipynb --sanitize-with path/to/my_sanitize_file

-where `my_sanitize_file` has the structure
+where `my_sanitize_file` has the following structure.

 ```
-[regex1]
+[Section1]
 regex: [a-z]*
 replace: abcd

-[regex2]
 regex: [1-9]*
 replace: 0000

+[Section2]
+regex: foo
+replace: bar
 ```

 The `regex` option contains the expression that is going to be matched in the outputs, and `replace` is the string that will replace the `regex` match.
 Currently, the section names do not have any meaning or influence in the testing system, it will take all the sections and replace the corresponding options.

-Examples of a notebook and regex file are found in the `finmag_nb_test.ipynb` and `regex_sanitize` files, correspondingly.

 ## Help
 The `py.test` system help can be obtained with `py.test -h`, which will